michaelelkabas/belly-button-challenge/README.md

 The dashboard is deployed on GitHub Pages and can be accessed https://github.com/michaelelkabas/belly-button-challenge/.
 To run this project locally, clone the repository above and open `index.html` in your web browser.
+To run thi using Git Pages, you may go to the following link: https://michaelelkabas.github.io/belly-button-challenge/